Maori Man, native to Australasia

 New Zealand Countryside

-Though the city of Auckland is definitely worth traveling through, a visit to New Zealand wouldn’t be complete without ample time spent outdoors.
+Though the city of Auckland is definitely worth travelling through, a visit to New Zealand wouldn’t be complete without ample time spent outdoors.
 From rainforest to plains to mountains, New Zealand boasts one of the most diverse topographies in the world.
 Traditionally, New Zealand is a very rural country, with cities only really flourishing in the last half-century.
-Fittingly, one of the best ways to spend time in the country is at the small rural villages, which are often located nearby famous landscape features.
+Fittingly, one of the best ways to spend time in the country is in the small rural villages, which are often located nearby famous landscape features.

-Orakei Korako Geotermal Area, New Zealand
+Orakei Korako Geothermal Area, New Zealand

-The food in Australasia is rather diverse, but one can expect to find seafood based dishes along the coast and an abundance of vegetables and hardier fruits throughout the region.
+The food in Australasia is rather diverse, but one can expect to find seafood-based dishes along the coast and an abundance of vegetables and hardier fruits throughout the region.
 In areas that were particularly influenced by British control, red meats are also commonly consumed.
 Additionally, numerous immigrants flock to Australasia every year, and most of them bring along culinary traditions from their homelands.
 These are often reproduced in the large variety of ethnic restaurants found in typical settlements throughout Australasia.
 Pies are also a very popular food in Australasia, particularly on Australia Day!

 Freshly baked Meat Pies with Sauce

 One of the most important aspects of tourism in Australasia is its wildlife.
 The region is home to the Great Barrier Reef, the largest coral system in the world.
-This unique ecosystem provides travelers unparalleled glimpses of marine life, and the destination is extremely popular for scuba diving.
+This unique ecosystem provides travellers with unparalleled glimpses of marine life, and the destination is extremely popular for scuba diving.
 Also of note is Australia’s massive, balmy outback.
 Home to kangaroos, koalas, and cane toads, this area has an extremely low population density and vast stretches of relatively untouched land.
 It’s one of the more remote areas left in the world, though some of the nature reserves enjoy a steady stream of visitors.
 Check out our article on Australian Wildlife for more information.